 Building Regulations, and to some degree fire regulations, provide general guidance on the type of products to be used.
-Recommendations on the inspection and maintenance for each specific device and each part should be obtained from manufacturers and used against all such parts fitted to each door.
+If not already included in the building's "Regulation 38" file (England & Wales), recommendations on the inspection and maintenance for each specific device and each part should be obtained from manufacturers and used against all such parts fitted to each door.